TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend layout configuration
 =============================

-The backend layout to be used can be configurated for each page and or a pages subpages in the :guilabel:`Page properties > Appearance`.
+The backend layout to be used can be configurated for each page and/or a pages' subpages in the :guilabel:`Page properties > Appearance`.
 Multiple backend layouts are available if an
 :ref:`extension providing backend layouts<be-layout-extensions>` is installed or